 When Selling on PayPal, do not give refunds to different accounts or skip signatures - PayPal scams can also target sellers.
 Ensure that you are protecting yourself by requiring delivery confirmation and refraining from issuing refunds for "overpayments."

-Final Thoughts on How to Get Money Back From PayPal If Scammed
+Final Thoughts: How to Get Money Back From PayPal If Scammed

 PayPal is a secure way to send and receive money.

 While no payment platform can claim to be 100% secure, PayPal spends millions on digital security measures to protect its users — from SSL data encryption to stop hackers from intercepting payments to fraud monitoring and security keys (their version of two-factor authentication).

 Being the victim of fraud is always preferable to prevention.
 Consider Aura's digital security solution, which can warn you to risks and take action to avert problems in almost real-time, for increased protection.

 With proactive security that secures your devices, protects you from online hackers, and protects your identity, Aura provides coverage for your family.